rm511130/purpura/README.md

 In the example above, `kitchen_set.zip` is being downloaded to my `C:\Users\Ralph\Downloads` directory.

-### 2. Unzip the contents of the `Kitchen_set.zip` file
+### 2. Unzip the contents of the `Kitchen_set.zip` file and place them in a directory of your choosing:

-You should see a directory structure that looks like this:
+When openning the `Kitchen_set.zip` file, you will see a directory structure that looks like this:

 ![](./images//KitchenUnzipped.png)

+Take these files and place them in a directory of your choosing.
+In this tutorial we will place the files under `C:\Users\Ralph\3D Objects\Kitchen from Pixar`